ladudu/ladudu.github.io/_posts/2018-08-04-GoneWithTheWind(part 1).markdown

 ## 逝去词汇
 ### Wither
  凋零
---If someone or something withers, they become very weak.
+1. If someone or something withers, they become very weak.
+2. If a flower or plant withers,it dries up and dies.
+    The flower in lsabel's room had withered.

 when he went into 90, he visibly withered.